 |ANA Dreamliner arrives in Seattle|

-United spokesperson Karen May said the policy in effect since May 2015 is: "The use of small cameras or mobile devices for photography and video is permitted on board, provided you keep the purpose of your photography and video to capturing personal events.
+United's media relations department directed TheTravelPro to the Photo and Video section of its website, which reads: "The use of small cameras or mobile devices for photography and video is permitted on board, provided you keep the purpose of your photography and video to capturing personal events.
 Photographing or recording other customers or airline personnel without their express consent is prohibited."

 |Photo courtesy JetBlue|